etcd-io/etcd/README.md

 ```

 This response contains five fields.
 We will introduce three more fields as we try more commands.
-1. The action of the request; we set the value via a post request, thus the action is “SET”
+1. The action of the request; we set the value via a POST request, thus the action is `SET`.

-2. The key of the request; we set “/message” to “Hello world!”, so the key field is “/message”.
+2. The key of the request; we set `/message` to `Hello world!`, so the key field is `/message`.
 Notice we use a file system like structure to represent the key-value pairs.
-So each key starts with “/”.
+So each key starts with `/`.

-3. The current value of the key; we set the value to “Hello world!”.
+3. The current value of the key; we set the value to`Hello world`.

-4. If we set a new key; “/message” did not exist before, so this is a new key.
+4. If we set a new key; `/message` did not exist before, so this is a new key.

 5. Index field is the unique request index of the set request.
 Each sensitive request we send to the server will have a unique request index.
-The current sensitive request are “SET”, “DELETE” and “TESTANDSET”.
-All of these request will change the state of the key-value store system, thus they are sensitive.
-“GET”, “LIST” and “WATCH” are non-sensitive commands.
+The current sensitive request are `SET`, `DELETE` and `TESTANDSET`.
+All of these request will change the state of the key-value store system, thus they are sensitive. `GET`, `LIST` and `WATCH` are non-sensitive commands.
 Those commands will not change the state of the key-value store system.
 You may notice that in this example the index is 3, although it is the first request you sent to the server.
 This is because there are some internal commands that also change the state of the server, we also need to assign them command indexes(Command used to add a server and sync the servers).

 #### Getting the value of a key